yurivict/Halide/README.md

 ### MacOS and Linux

-Follow the above instructions to build LLVM or aquire a suitable binary release.
+Follow the above instructions to build LLVM or acquire a suitable binary release.
 Then create a separate build folder for Halide and run CMake, pointing it to your LLVM installation.

     % mkdir Halide-build